apaulurbiztondo/blog-engine/README.md

 # Basic Blog Engine

 This is a basic blog engine web application built using Java 17 and the Spring Framework.
-The application displays a list of blog posts on the homepage, allows users to view detailed pages for each blog post, and provides a form to create new blog posts.
+The application displays a list of blog posts on the homepage, and allows users to view detailed pages for each blog post.
 The project also includes basic styling with CSS and Bootstrap 3 for a modern blog page.

 ## Features